SymfonyCasts/symfony7/sfcasts/outline.md

 - We'll show this up in the header later
 - Right now we're going to talk to an API that tells us where the ISS is right now.
 - You can see it at https://api.wheretheiss.at/v1/satellites/25544
+- Remember: when we installed the `http-client` component, it gave us a new service, which we can see with `debug:autowiring`
+- *How* do we make requests with this service?
+Well, we can totally read the docs, but thanks to the type-hint on the argument, we can guess
 - Do the request in `homepage()` and `dump()` the result
 - Refresh the page to see the dump
 - Show the HTTP Client panel in the WDT